-The CBF was set up eighty years ago in 1934 at the time of the Great Depression of the 1930s.
+The CBF was set up over eighty years ago in 1934 at the time of the Great Depression of the 1930s.
 This was a time of desperate poverty, especially in the valleys of South Wales where there were severe problems in the coal industry.
-Our founder trustees were no strangers to poverty and established the ethos, which we still keep to, of keeping running costs to a minimum so as to make more funds available to those in need.
+Our founder trustees were no strangers to poverty and established the ethos, which we still keep today, of keeping running costs to a minimum so as to make more funds available to those in need.

 Why have a Benevolent Fund?